GregerTomas/English/topics/subordinate-clauses/object-clauses.md

 ### Tense shift

-The same rules which are used in the [indirect speech](⏳TODO) apply here.
+The same rules which are used in the [reported speech](⏳TODO) apply here.

 > He didn't know what I was doing. 💡*Nevěděl, co dělám. (přítomný čas ➡ minulý čas)* <br/>